 These works are designed in unusual ways in order to to tell their stories to the player.
 Some present a story out of order, overlap parts, or otherwise diverge from the standard linear method.
 Others limit interactivity in order to force a specific outcome and pacing.

-Multilinear Plots.
-Plots branch, allowing the player to experience large segments of the game in different ways on different plays.
+Extensive branching.
+Plots branch extensively, allowing the player to experience large scenes or segments of the game in different ways on different plays.
 More common in paper CYOA than in video games where they cost more resources to create.